Property Owner Wins Short-Term Rental Case

 Short Term Rentals were Not Unambiguously Prohibited?

 The Court held that using a property for short-term rental is not unambiguously prohibited.
 The Court noted that the primary purpose of the property was still residential use as a single-family dwelling.
-The court, therefore, concluded that commercial activities was ambiguous (as numerous other state’s courts have similarly concluded) and held that the property owner could continue to use their property for short-term rentals.
+The court, therefore, concluded that commercial activities were ambiguous (as numerous other state’s courts have similarly concluded) and held that the property owner could continue to use their property for short-term rentals.

 Murdock Law’s Take: